rcbops/ceph-deployment-toolkit/docs/post_install_qc.md

 ## Part 2: Drive Partitioning Validation

-The goal here is to confirm that rpc-ceph has set itself up correctly.
+The goal here is to confirm that ceph-ansible has set itself up correctly.
 You should confirm that the drives that are expected to be the journal drives _are in fact the journal drives_.
 You should have also set up the drives each in their own RAID 0.
 Below is what I use to confirm in my lab

 ```
+source /opt/ceph-toolkit/venv/bin/activate
+cd /opt/ceph-ansible
-ceph-ansible -i ceph_inventory all -m shell -a 'lsblk'
+ansible -i ceph_inventory all -m shell -a 'lsblk'
 ```

 The deployments team should add examples of what is correct to this section.